HandyBananaMan/GMESagaSaved/Superstonk/2021-07-06/DD/posts_markdown/A_Deep_Dive_into_nftgamestopcom.md

 Between just these two smart contracts are I believe enough evidence to prove that all three of the GME tokens (GameStop ERC-20, Gamestop ERC-721, and GME Coin) are all legitimate and being worked on by the NFT team.

 &#x200B;

+Edit: new post (part 2) out, only 1 token is legit